ribid1/dbdis/README.md

 * Multible Sensors from different devices selectable
 * Free selection of Device ( JLog2.6, S32 and compatible )
 * Very easy and fast configuration, most of it is self explaining
-* The order of the display values can changed with arrow keys very easy
+* The order of the display values can be changed with arrow keys very easily
 * Just values are displayed where you have set a sensor value
 * A small design helps to diplay a lot of values in one window
 * You can use a template design to configure the the full screen window of all models similar